drewmcdonald/drewmcdonald/README.md

-👋&nbsp;&nbsp;I'm a Data Scientist with five years of experience in progressive political data.
+👋&nbsp;&nbsp;I'm an analytics-engineer-slash-data-scientist with five years of experience in progressive political data.

 I love building models and data infrastructure that help Democrats win ✅